 - Raspberry Pi PIXEL desktop now on Mac/PC, promises to revive old laptops

 - Video: How to set up your Raspberry Pi Zero W

 Who does the Raspberry Pi affect?

-The board has proven to be a firm favorite not only with the community of amateur hackers who leapt on the Pi after its release, but also many schoolchildren worldwide.
+The board has proven to be a firm favorite, not only with the community of amateur hackers who leaped on the Pi after its release, but also many schoolchildren worldwide.

 More recently, the Pi has transcended its roots as a hobbyist darling and is beginning to be used by businesses to drive appliances and prototype electronics, as well as for industrial control, such as factory automation and DevOps monitoring.

 To complement its use by business, the foundation released the Raspberry Pi compute module, which packs the processor and memory of the Pi onto a slim board the size of a memory module.
 The idea of the compute board is to make it easier to bolt together a custom appliance using a Pi, as the compute module can be plugged into a baseboard with all of the necessary peripheral circuitry.
 A version of the compute module based on the Raspberry Pi 3 was released early in 2017.